 Nope, no stories here.
 Secondhand stories from close female friends don’t come readily to mind, although there are a few.

 Gendered harassment and violence isn’t a problem for all women.
 Clearly, some privileges are protecting me from this, but I don’t know exactly why I’m spared.
 I’ve always lived in decent neighborhoods.
 The people I’m around are well-educated and generally nice, but I’ve somehow also escaped the discrimination that plagues professional women: People don’t interrupt me, talk down to me, or assume I’m less competent than I am.
 Perhaps street harassment is targeted at women who are very attractive, very unattractive, fat, or gender non-conforming.
-Being unattractive but not really weird looking may be an advantage when it comes to being left alone.
+I would guess I’m unattractive but uninteresting, which makes me much more likely to be left alone.

 I have no idea.